The Department of Writing offers Degrees and Programs in: Writing, Creative Writing, and an MFA in Creative Writing.

 Welcome to the Writing major at the University of Central Arkansas.
 We look forward to working with you over the course of an exciting four years.
-Within the Writing major, students can choose one of two tracks: 1) General Writing and 2) Professional Writing.
+Within the Writing major, students can choose one of two tracks: 1) Professional Writing and 2) General Writing.

 General Writing: The strength of the General Writing track is its breadth.
 Students in this track will take 36 hours of writing classes in rhetoric, composition, creative writing, linguistics, and professional writing.
 As a result, students will leave the program with a solid interdisciplinary understanding of the field of writing, including its creative, scientific, and professional aspects.
 Our recent graduates include a campaign communications advisor, the founder of an arts academy, a legislative assistant, a research analyst, teachers of English as a second language, a music columnist, and many have gone to graduate school in law, linguistics, creative writing, rhetoric, TESOL, English, journalism and education.